CarolHsu/shesee-vim/README.md

-My personal Vim configurations and some plugins which I used in my daily job.

 I put Vim related settings in `plugin/settings/Settings.vim`, and isolate other plugins' settings in `plugin/settings` directory.

 You may notice that there are several vimrc files: